noahehall/theBookOfNoah/0current/security/websecurity.md

       - the user agent verifies the authenticity of the certificate with the issueing certificate authority
       - the user agent generates a session key, encrypts it with the servers public key using the key-exchange algorithm from the chosen cipher suite and sends it to the server
         - the session key (another large random integer) is used to encrypt all subsequent TLS conversation (data packets) with the block cipher from the cipher suite chosen by the server
-      - now data packets can be sent over TLS
+      - now data packets can finally be sent over TLS efficiently using the symmetric block cipher
       - additional info
         - the initial phase is to use assymetric encryption to encrypt the block cipher key before passing it to the recipient
         - this is to prevent theft of the single key used to encrypt & decrypt symmetrically encrypted data
         - block ciphers: most data packets will be symmetrically encrypted for efficiency, the recipient should already have the encryption & decryption key from the first phase of the handshake
-        - the block ciphers are also tagged with a MAC; so both parties can detect if ANY packets have been tampered with (data integrity)
+        - the block ciphers are also tagged with a MAC; so both parties can authenticate messages & detect if ANY packets have been tampered with (data integrity)

   - cipher suites: each suite is a set of 3 algorithms used to secure communication; always use the latest TLS cipher suite

     - key-exchange algorithm: the first algorithm; assymetric; used by communicating computers to exchange secret keys
     - symmetric block cipher: the second algorithm; used for encrypting the content of TCP packets
     - MAC algorithm: for authenticating the encrypting messages havent been tampered with